Terry Collier: Personality

-Despite being particularly proud of his working class status, Terry is notably workshy, informing Bob in one episode that he has "dropped out of the rat race".
+Despite being particularly proud of his working-class status, Terry is notably workshy, informing Bob in one episode that he has "dropped out of the rat race".
 Terry often uses his previous army service (in "the hot tropic night") to avoid working, because of his "dodgy spine", "Burmese malaria", and other mysterious ailments, including a never-explained leg injury.
-Terry is down to earth, quick witted, po-faced and cynical.
+He is down-to-earth, quick-witted, po-faced and cynical.
 He aggressively dislikes being referred to as "thin" or "slim", preferring instead to describe himself as "wiry".
-Terry has a typically normal working class male attitude towards women, seeing them primarily as sex objects.
+Terry has a typical working-class male attitude towards women, seeing them primarily as sex objects.
 However, these views seem to mellow as the series goes on.
-Terry drinks and smokes heavily, tempting Bob to also indulge in the two vices he is always trying to cut down on.
+He drinks and smokes heavily, tempting Bob to also indulge in the two vices he is always trying to cut down on.

-Much of Whatever Happened to the Likely Lads? consisted of reminiscent nostalgia, while the film was largely made of observations of the current status and lifestyles of the main protagonists, and perhaps fear of the future ("..the only thing to look forward to - the past").
+Much of Whatever Happened to the Likely Lads? consists of reminiscent nostalgia, while the film is largely made of observations of the current status and lifestyles of the main protagonists, and perhaps fear of the future ("..the only thing to look forward to – the past").
 Terry was in both cases primarily the main catalyst behind these features of the series.
-Terry is usually the character to make the apt and sometimes ironic observations on life, and these observations are largely the basis for the humour and pathos of the latter parts of the series.
-Terry is scornful of any habits he sees as being "southern", pretentious or middle class, as well as treating modern fads, conservatism and religion with the same sarcastic scorn.
+Terry is usually the character to make apt and sometimes ironic observations on life, and these observations are largely the basis for the humour and pathos of the latter parts of the series.
+Terry is scornful of any habits he sees as being "southern", pretentious or middle-class, as well as treating modern fads, conservatism and religion with the same sarcastic scorn.